bitovi/academy/src/angular/17-order-history-component/order-history-component.md

 ## Problem 1: Generate a `HistoryComponent` and create a route for it

-We want to create a component that will show the app's order history.
+We want to create a component that will show the app’s order history.

 ## P1: Technical Requirements